 Review and amend health laws that are not in accordance with Article 25 of the CRPD, such as health insurance coverage for all types of disabilities regulated in Article 21 of Law No. 40 of 2004 concerning the National Social Security System and Presidential Regulation No. 12 of 2013 jo No. 26 of 2916 jo No. 82 of 2018 jo No. 75 of 2019 jo No. 64 of 2020 concerning National Health Insurance.

 Ensure the implementation of the Inclusion Health Roadmap in accordance with the CRPD Principles within health services, from the lowest levels to hospitals.
-This should include the prohibition of discrimination in accessing and using health services, , ensuring health services are fully accessible to all persons with disabilites including accessible communication, information and technology.
+This should include the prohibition of discrimination in accessing and using health services, ensuring health services are fully accessible to all persons with disabilities including accessible communication, information and technology.

 Formulate the program and any necessary measures to increase the accesibility of reproductive health services for all women with disabilities, including access to media communication and medical services providers, at national and local levels.